ISE student groups undergo transition

 Throughout the 2016-2017 school year, each pair of executive boards worked together to join the groups into a singular group.
 Merging the groups gave students a new opportunity to interact with ISE students outside of their major.

 Lara Flasch, a senior in industrial engineering and the president of IISE, says: “Working more closely and eventually merging with ISGE this year has been a great experience.
 With IEs and SEDs coming together, there is now a bigger and better club with more membership, more corporate connections, and more opportunities.
 I have enjoyed becoming friends with more SED majors and holding our events all together.”

 Alpha Pi Mu and Gamma Epsilon merged at the beginning of the year and moved forward with one executive board for the school year and all events under both clubs.
 Because the honor societies were smaller groups than IISE and ISGE, the executive boards had more ease joining the two societies.

 IISE and ISGE started working together in the fall semester to integrate both clubs’ events, and by the spring semester, all events were jointly held by IISE and ISGE.

-Heidi Craddock, associate head of undergraduate programs, said: “While it was something that we knew could be a challenging task, Lee Zerrusen and I felt the two student leaders and their executive boards were the perfect groups to work on this merger.
+Heidi Craddock, associate head of undergraduate programs, says: “While it was something that we knew could be a challenging task, Lee Zerrusen and I felt the two student leaders and their executive boards were the perfect groups to work on this merger.
 Every year our students show how amazing they are through their professionalism and outreach and this year was no different.
 At the end of this academic year, we have a united social and professional outreach organization, which has brought our student body together and created a stronger community for the students within ISE.”